 41. Because Amelia Smiled by David Ezra Stein.
 When Amelia smiles while skipping down the street, she sets off a chain reaction that travels around the world.
 This is a great book for teaching kids that the smallest act of kindness can make a large impact.

 42. I Love You Because You’re You was written by Liza Baker and illustrated by David McPhail.
 In this lovely rhyming story, a mother shares how she loves her son in good times and in bad, no matter what he does.
+In one of the sweetest stories for kids, a child will know that they are so unique and so beautifully “you”.

 43. The Family Book by Todd Parr.
 This colorful book shows that all families are different, but they all love each other.